Cookies on this website

 DPhil Student

-I am a DPhil student researching intestinal dysfunction in premature infants with necrotising enterocolitis (NEC).
-My work focuses on using spatial transcriptomics to map cellular organisation and spatial interactions within the gut, with the aim of uncovering the cellular and molecular mechanisms that drive NEC.
+I am a DPhil student jointly supervised by the Antanaviciute and Simmons labs.
+My research focuses on characterising intestinal dysfunction in premature infants with necrotising enterocolitis (NEC).
+I primarily use spatial transcriptomics to map cellular organisation and spatial interactions within the gut, with the aim of uncovering the cellular and molecular mechanisms driving NEC susceptibility and pathogenesis.